cozy/cozy-stack/docs/files.md

 GET /files/download?Path=/Documents/hello.txt&Dl=1 HTTP/1.1
 ```

+### GET /files/:file-id/icon/:secret

+Get an image that shows the first page of a PDF in a small resolution (96x96).

 ### GET /files/:file-id/preview/:secret

 Get an image that shows the first page of a PDF (at most 720x1280).